-Does the extra water storage affect the groundwater?
+Does the additional balancing lake the groundwater?

 Why does the groundwater sometimes rise near houses and farmland?